crocoin/crocoin/README.md

 What is CroCoin?
 ----------------

-Crocoin is a lite version of Bitcoin using scrypt-adaptive-N as a proof-of-work algorithm.
+CroCoin is a lite version of Bitcoin using scrypt-adaptive-N as a proof-of-work algorithm.
  - 2.5 minute block targets
  - subsidy halves in 840k blocks (~4 years)
  - ~84 million total coins